jethrodaniel/deadlock/README.md

 To run the program on the test data
 ```
-$ ./bin/deadlock parse spec/fixtures/sys_config.txt
+./bin/deadlock parse spec/fixtures/sys_config.txt

 TODO spec/fixtures/sys_config.txt
 ```

 ## Testing

-Tests are implemented using Rspec.
-To setup the tests, ensure you have Ruby installed, then install bundle to set up the Rubygem dependencies.
+Tests are implemented using [rspec](http://rspec.info/).
+To setup the tests, ensure you have a local version of Ruby, then install [bundle](https://bundler.io/) to set up development and test dependencies.

 ```
 gem install bundle && bundle install